 There were only two or three places where I’d diverge from her, so let me get those out of the way.

 First, she writes from (and for) a Christian audience and has a few compartmentalized sections that are aimed at that market.
 One is about gifting, the other is about trusting in God.
 To be honest, I do the same functions without God in the mix; I think you need to gift for psychological reasons; if you say “I am too poor, I can’t afford to give” then it becomes true.
 You’re the one who decides what “too poor” means.
 If you say “I am well off enough that I can afford to share” then it ALSO becomes true.
 It’s a binary switch and the person who flips it is you.
-I tell all my clients to find a charity that reflects their values and then give money in such a way to “make the world a better place because you exist by funding your values.”
+I tell all my people to find a charity that reflects their values and then give money in such a way to “make the world a better place because you exist by funding your values.”
 She says it’s because God wants you to.
 Whatever, same diff to me.

 The trusting in God thing goes like this: just give this system a try.
 Don’t worry about how it will work out, just do the right/smart/hard thing for a bit and maybe God will rescue you with a lottery winnings or a raise or an inheritance.
 Because God’s a cool dude and it could happen.
 I see this as a trick to get you to start rescuing yourself.
 If you need to feel like the rescuer is just around the corner, that there’s a deux ex machina intervention to this story, that’s fine by me.
 But, uh, in the meantime how about just getting started.
 You know, while you wait.